hungnguyen2407/greentea/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [14130047@st.hcmuaf.edu.vn](mailto:14130047@st.hcmuaf.edu.vn).
+If you discover a security vulnerability within Green Tea site, please send an e-mail to Hung Nguyen via [14130047@st.hcmuaf.edu.vn](mailto:14130047@st.hcmuaf.edu.vn).
 All security vulnerabilities will be promptly addressed.

 ## License